NBISweden/IgDiscover-legacy/doc/guide.rst

 ======================

 IgDiscover writes all intermediate files, the final V gene database, statistics and plots into the analysis directory that was created with ``igdiscover init``.
-The files in the ``final/`` subdirectory are likely the most relevant ones.
+Inside that directory, there is a ``final/`` subdirectory that contains the analysis results.

 These are the files and subdirectories that can be found in the analysis directory.
 Subdirectories are described in detail below.